 The Department of Corrections previously employed Koester as a correctional officer and Witscheber as a sergeant at the Oakhill Correctional Institution (OCI).
-In July 2011, eight correctional officers were transferred to OCI at consolidated into 16CVCV938 from Ethan Allen School, a closed juvenile correctional facility.
+In July 2011, eight correctional officers were transferred to OCI from Ethan Allen School, a closed juvenile correctional facility.
 One of the eight officers was Officer "Z" (not his real initial).